albietz/python-itertools/_episodes/02-terminating-iterators.md

 {: .output}

 Here we pass `filterfalse` our function and a list of integers.
 If the integer is less than 5, it is kept.
 Otherwise it is thrown away.
-You will notice that our result is only 6, 7, 8, 9, and 10.
+You will notice that our result is 6, 7, 8, 9, and 10.
 Unlike `dropwhile`, `filterfalse` will check each and every value against our predicate.

 ### `itertools.groupby(iterable, key=None)`